B.C.’s response to unjustified U.S. tariffs

 Timeline

-• On January 20, the President announced he would be imposing tariffs on Canada.
-The U.S. tariffs were set to go into effect February 4, 2025, but were paused for 30 days to allow for further discussions.
+• January 20: President Trump announced tariffs on Canada.
+The U.S. tariffs were set to go into effect February 4 but were paused for 30 days to allow for further discussions.

-• On February 11, the President announced 25% tariffs on steel imports from several countries, including Canada starting March 12.
+• February 11: the President announced 25% tariffs on steel imports from several countries, including Canada, starting March 12.

-• On February 12, Premiers from all provinces and terrorities travelled to Washington D.C. to make our case to White House officials and American decisions makers.
+• February 12: Premiers from all provinces and territories travelled to Washington D.C. to make our case to White House officials and American decisions makers.

-• On February 24, the President announced the tariffs on all Canadian goods would go into effect March 4 and said there was nothing Canada could do to avoid it.
+• February 24: the President confirmed tariffs on all Canadian goods would go into effect March 4 and said there was nothing Canada could do to avoid it.

-• On March 4, the U.S. tariffs went into effect.
+• March 4: U.S. tariffs and Canadian counter measures went into effect.

-• On March 6, the President once again paused tariffs on some goods until April 2.
-About 62% of Canadian goods are still affected.
+• March 6: the President once again paused tariffs on some goods until April 2.
+About 62% of Canadian goods were still affected.

 Learn more